heamanthsop/parlant/docs/adapters/nlp/ollama.md

 To use custom embedding model set OLLAMA_EMBEDDING_MODEL environment value as required name Note that this implementation is tested using nomic-embed-text
+NOTE: You should use a model which can generate 512, 768 or 1024 size vectors

 ```bash
 # Alternative embedding model (512 dimensions)